What is the Difference Between a Ford Expedition Limited and Platinum?

 Paired with the V6 engine is a 10-speed automatic transmission and rear-wheel drive (RWD).

-Buyers can opt for four-wheel drive (4WD) on any trim level of their choosing, which is certainly a nice option to have if you live in a cooler climate or intend on doing some moderate off-roading.
+Buyers can opt for four-wheel drive (4WD) on any trim level they choose, which is certainly a nice option if you live in a cooler climate or intend on doing some moderate off-roading.

 Behind the third row of seats is 20.9 cubic feet of cargo space.